-While award chart sweet spots and premium class redemptions tends to attract most of the spotlight, one less-discussed way to save money on travel is by taking advantage of the annual companion fares that get offered as a perk on certain credit cards.
+While award chart sweet spots and premium class redemptions tend to attract most of the spotlight, one less-discussed way to save money on travel is by taking advantage of the annual companion fares that get offered as a perk on certain credit cards.

-If you tend to travel as a couple, companion fares can be a fantastic way to essentially get up to a 50% discount on your flights; furthermore, loading up on more than one companion fare and “multiplying” their benefit is one of the best ways to reduce costs if you regularly travel together as a family or party of four, six, eight, etc.
+If you tend to travel as a couple, companion fares can be a fantastic way to essentially get up to a 50% discount on your flights.
+Furthermore, loading up on more than one companion fare and “multiplying” their benefit is one of the best ways to reduce costs if you regularly travel together as a family or party of four, six, eight, etc.

 In This Post

 - Alaska’s Famous Companion Fare

 - The Air Canada Buddy Pass

 - The Air Canada Annual Worldwide Companion Pass